dengyunze/somo_server_netbase/README.md

 11. network transfer stats;

 ## How to use
-1. call SNStartup to init the environment, include socket limit and ignore signals;
+1. call SNStartup to init the environment, handle socket limit and ignore signals;
 2. use SNLinkFactory to create a ISNUdpServer;
-3. set a ISNLinkHandler to the ISNUdpServer, ISNLinkHandler.on_data will will be called when data come;
+3. set a ISNLinkHandler to the ISNUdpServer, ISNLinkHandler.on_data will be called when data come;
 4. call SNLoop to start epoll loop;

 ## Scenario: